Wissididom/Spotify-Discord-Show-Episodes-Webhook/README.md

 ### Step 4

-Run it with `node index.js` or specify it to run as a cronjob every 24h.
-The script ONLY checks once if the latest episode of a show was not already posted.
-If it wasn't it post it to Discord, else it just prints it to console including the info why it didn't post it to Discord.
-It does NOT run itself every 24h.
+Run it with `node index.js` or specify it to run as a cronjob every 24 hours.
+The script ONLY checks once to see which episode of a show is the latest and if it has not already been posted.
+If it wasn't, it posts it to Discord; otherwise, it just prints it to the console, including the info on why it didn't post it to Discord.
+It does NOT run itself every 24 hours.